Sorry, you need to enable JavaScript to visit this website.

 Selling or Leasing a Property with a Pool

-From 29 April 2016, a pool owner must obtain a swimming pool certificate of compliance or a relevant occupation certificate before they can sell or lease their property.
+Since 29 April 2016, a pool owner must obtain a swimming pool certificate of compliance or a relevant occupation certificate before they can sell or lease their property.

-All contracts for sale that are exchanged after 29 April 2016 must have either a swimming pool certificate of compliance or a certificate of non-compliance.
+All contracts for sale that exchanged after 29 April 2016 must have either a swimming pool certificate of compliance or a certificate of non-compliance.

 Vendors are now able to transfer the obligation of obtaining a certificate of compliance to the purchaser.
 The transfer of obligation will be realised through the attachment of a certificate of non-compliance to the contract for sale.